 Giving Our Children the Tools for True Happiness:

 In order to reverse the devastating outcomes of our most profound parenting mistake, there are a number of simple and logical steps we can take.
 Regardless of your child or children’s ages, you have the ability to make a massive difference in their future by giving them the tools for lifelong happiness.
-Before looking at the practical ways we can enhance our children’s long term happiness perspectives, it’s important to point out that while many of the strategies we will discuss here have origins in the great eastern spiritual religions, they can be taught in a way that doesn’t conflict with your religious beliefs.
+Before looking at the practical ways we can enhance our children’s long-term happiness perspectives, it’s important to point out that while many of the strategies we will discuss here have origins in the great Eastern spiritual religions, they can be taught in a way that doesn’t conflict with your religious beliefs.
 In fact, the Buddha himself taught people from differing faiths in a completely secular way.
 Now, here are five steps you can take to overcome the most profound parenting mistake:

 Educate Yourself First:

 To educate your children on the foundational aspects of happiness, it will be vitally important to first educate yourself.
-This may mean delving into spiritual literature, where you will learn about the impermanent nature of reality, the limited amounts of joy we obtain from externals, and the multitude of benefits individuals receive from a meditation practice.
-Additionally, this will mean that you strive to develop the personal qualities that produce true happiness within yourself and start practicing meditation regularly, ultimately with the goal of being the right kind of role-model for your children.
+This may mean delving into spiritual literature, where you will learn about the impermanent nature of reality, the limited amounts of joy we obtain from externals, and the multitude of benefits individuals receive from meditation practice.
+Additionally, this will mean that you strive to develop the personal qualities that produce true happiness within yourself and start practicing meditation regularly, ultimately with the goal of being the right kind of role model for your children.
 If you are serious about setting your children up for lifelong happiness, the process will have to start with yourself.

 Regularly Discuss Where True Happiness is Found:

 There has been a great deal of research looking into how individuals are able to create consistent levels of joy in their lives, and it will be important for you to discuss the most important strategies with your children as they get older.
-While much of society falsely assumes that happiness is found in material possessions, financial wealth, and social status, science tells us that it results when we individuals nurture positive and compassionate relationships with others, spend their money on experiences rather than things, and gratefully appreciate their life circumstances without craving for more.
-If you can get this simple message through to your children, you will be greatly contributing to their longterm well-being.
+While much of society falsely assumes that happiness is found in material possessions, financial wealth, and social status, science tells us that it results when we individuals nurture positive and compassionate relationships with others, spend money on experiences rather than things, and gratefully appreciate their life circumstances without craving for more.
+If you can get this simple message through to your children, you will be greatly contributing to their long-term well-being.

 Help Them Cultivate the Qualities Associated with Happiness: